Hacuub/IGME-330-Fall-2020/weekly/week-01A-notes.md

 ***WEEK-0 COMMUNICATION***

+- What name do you call me?
+  - "Professor", "Professor Jefferson", or "Tony" all work
 - Discord
   - Invites:
     - Change your nickname to your real name & section (ex.
 "Grace Hopper 01")